 I would love to see Trump and Hillary on the stage debating one day.
 He would eat her alive and throw the bones to the dogs.

 I can think of no better end to her dismal political life”

 But I Digress ~ a dull politically correct 2016 Presidential Primary season has suddenly come to life with the appearance of the Donald and despite his enormous ego and overbearing attitude, Trump may just, along with Bernie Sanders, help bring this election back to the issues the people really care about (and the corpocracy ignores) ~ and set the stage for a truly meaningful 2016 Presidential election.

 As the late George Carlin once correctly exclaimed regarding our Congress ~ “It’s a great big club, and you’re not in it ” ~ so get used to it because Corporations are people and the electorate are most definitely not to be trusted with the truth, starting with 9/11 and extending to Drone assassinations and TPP.
 But when the Truth does make its belated appearance ~ it may come in strange idiotic forms which most certainly could include Mr. Trump.

 “The notion that a radical is one who hates his country is naïve and usually idiotic.
 He is, more likely, one who likes his country more than the rest of us, and is thus more disturbed than the rest of us when he sees it debauched.
 He is not a bad citizen turning to crime; he is a good citizen driven to despair.”
 H.L Mencken

-Posted by Allen L Roland, PhD on July 28, 2015, With 7437 Reads Filed under Democracy & Elections, Humor, Life, Of Interest.
+Posted by Allen L Roland, PhD on July 28, 2015, With 7451 Reads Filed under Democracy & Elections, Humor, Life, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.